AsyncAlgoTrading/aat/README.md

 - onRejected: called when a strategy's order is rejected
 - onCanceled: called when a strategy's order is canceled

-There are several methods for order entry and data subscriptions:
+There are several methods for order entry and data subscriptions...

 - subscribe: subscribe to an instrument/exchange data
 - instruments: get available instruments
 - exchanges: get available exchanges
+- lookup: lookup an instrument on the exchange
 - newOrder: submit a new order
 - buy  (alias of newOrder): submit a new order
 - sell (alias of newOrder): submit a new order
 - orders: get open orders
 - pastOrders: get past orders
 - trades: get past trades

+... several helpers for analyzing positions and risk ...

+- accounts: get account information
-- positions: get position informatino
+- positions: get position information
 - risk: get risk information

+... and some general utility methods ...

+- tradingType: get the trading type of the runtime
 - now: get current time as of engine (`datetime.now` when running in realtime)

-There are also several optional callbacks for backtesting:
+- loop: get the event loop for the engine

+... and some optional simulators for backtesting.

 - slippage
 - transactionCost